Sainsburys/sainsburys-http-service/README.md

 Check the project out, run Composer, and type ```./bin/test``` to run all the tests.
 Read [that shell script](https://github.com/anobii/sainsburys-http-service/blob/master/bin/test) for specific test commands.
-PHPUnit is used to test Dependency Injection configuration for the framework.
-PHPSpec is used for unit testing, and Behat is used to test an example application using the framework, in conjunction with a webserver.
+ - PHPUnit is used to test Dependency Injection configuration for the framework, and for some integration testing;
+ - PHPSpec is used for unit testing;
+ - Behat is used to provide behavioural tests, with an example application using the framework, in conjunction with a webserver.